pks916/pks916/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=pks916&color=blueviolet)

-I am a passionate Machine Learning Engineer with a focus on developing scalable AI solutions.
-I love working on data-driven projects and enjoy contributing to open-source software.
+I am a passionate Machine Learning Engineer with a focus on building scalable AI solutions.
+I love working on data-driven projects and enjoy exploring the vast field of computer science.

 ---